fulldecent/FDTake/README.md

 /// Whether to allow editing the media after capturing/selection open var allowsEditing: Bool

+/// Aspect ratio when cropping a photo open var aspectRatio: CGFloat = 4/3

 /// Whether to use full screen camera preview on the iPad open var iPadUsesFullScreenCamera: Bool